 This concentration prepares students for a career as a professional in the Real Estate field.
 Students completing this concentration will be prepared to enter the areas of real estate investment, mortgage banking, property management, sales, appraisal, and development.
 The Principles of Real Estate (FINA 453) and Real Estate Appraisal (FINA 454) courses have been approved by the state of Virginia as preparation for the licensure exams.

 The retailing concentration provides students with background and skills leading to careers in retail management.
 Students with a serious interest in retailing who wish to enter the retail environment at the upper store level or regional level will benefit from the extensive and directed educational experience of this concentration.
 The curriculum provides a strong foundation in management, marketing, and retailing subject matters.

-Students pursuing a major in Business Administration who have not selected a concentration can take the general education requirements and the pre-core business requirements during their first two years at Longwood.
+Students pursuing a major in Business Administration who have not selected a concentration can take the general education requirements and the pre-business requirements during their first two years at Longwood.
 They must declare a concentration by their junior year.